teescdf/bsdripper/README.md

 # *bsdripper (Work in Progress)*
 Script for live collection of data and triage of BSD-based systems.
 Offshoot of [*linuxripper*](https://github.com/teescdf/linuxripper) project.
+Work in progress - use with caution!

 ## acquiring and running *bsdripper*